Cerapter/naon/README.md

   }
 ```

-The `name` argument describes a custom, unique name chosen by the
+The `name` argument describes the user's name, as given in their
-user.
-The name should be unique over the entire server, and may be freely
-changed at any time.
+user profile.

 The `message` argument is a plain text String detailing what the user
 wants to say to other users.